mirzawaqasahmed/f5-big-iq-lab/docs/class01/module4/module4.rst

-Module 4: Custom Application Templates & Deployment
+Module 4: BIG_IQ Custom Application Templates & Deployment
 ===================================================
 In this module, we will learn how to use Custom Application Templates and deploy an **Application** from it.